ionide/Fornax/README.md

 ## Getting started

-Easiest way to get started with `fornax` is running `fornax new` and than `fornax watch` - this will create fairly minimal blog site template, start `fornax` in watch mode and start webserver.
+Easiest way to get started with `fornax` is running `fornax new` and then `fornax watch` - this will create fairly minimal blog site template, start `fornax` in watch mode and start webserver.
 Then you can go to the `localhost:8080` in your browser to see the page, and edit the scaffolded files in editor to make changes.
 Additionally, you can take a look at `samples` folder in this repository - it have couple more `loaders` and `generators` that you can potentially use in your website.

 ## Website definition